ipratikpatel/EmailClassification/README.md

 EmailClassification
 ===================

-For the grader's convenience I have written a build script and run script.
+For the user's convenience I have written a build script and run script.

 So to build the program in your console use command ./build